ono-midori/ono-midori.github.io/techs/zguide.md

 #### ROUTER Error Handling

-ROUTER sockets do have a somewhat brutal way of dealing with messages they can’t send anywhere: they drop them silently.
-It’s an attitude that makes sense in working code, but it makes debugging hard.
-The “send identity as first frame” approach is tricky enough that we often get this wrong when we’re learning, and the ROUTER’s stony silence when we mess up isn’t very constructive.
+ROUTER sockets do have a somewhat brutal way of dealing with messages they can't send anywhere: they drop them silently.
+It's an attitude that makes sense in working code, but it makes debugging hard.
+The “send identity as first frame” approach is tricky enough that we often get this wrong when we're learning, and the ROUTER's stony silence when we mess up isn't very constructive.

-Since ZeroMQ v3.2 there’s a socket option you can set to catch this error: ZMQ_ROUTER_MANDATORY.
+Since ZeroMQ v3.2 there's a socket option you can set to catch this error: ZMQ_ROUTER_MANDATORY.
 Set that on the ROUTER socket and then when you provide an unroutable identity on a send call, the socket will signal an EHOSTUNREACH error.

 ### The Load Balancing Pattern

-Now let’s look at some code.
-We’ll see how to connect a ROUTER socket to a REQ socket, and then to a DEALER socket.
+Now let's look at some code.
+We'll see how to connect a ROUTER socket to a REQ socket, and then to a DEALER socket.
 These two examples follow the same logic, which is a load balancing pattern.
 This pattern is our first exposure to using the ROUTER socket for deliberate routing, rather than simply acting as a reply channel.

-The load balancing pattern is very common and we’ll see it several times in this book.
+The load balancing pattern is very common and we'll see it several times in this book.
 It solves the main problem with simple round robin routing (as PUSH and DEALER offer) which is that round robin becomes inefficient if tasks do not all roughly take the same time.

-It’s the post office analogy.
+It's the post office analogy.
 If you have one queue per counter, and you have some people buying stamps (a fast, simple transaction), and some people opening new accounts (a very slow transaction), then you will find stamp buyers getting unfairly stuck in queues.
 Just as in a post office, if your messaging architecture is unfair, people will get annoyed.

 The solution in the post office is to create a single queue so that even if one or two counters get stuck with slow work, other counters will continue to serve clients on a first-come, first-serve basis.

 One reason PUSH and DEALER use the simplistic approach is sheer performance.
-If you arrive in any major US airport, you’ll find long queues of people waiting at immigration.
+If you arrive in any major US airport, you'll find long queues of people waiting at immigration.
 The border patrol officials will send people in advance to queue up at each counter, rather than using a single queue.
 Having people walk fifty yards in advance saves a minute or two per passenger.
-And because every passport check takes roughly the same time, it’s more or less fair.
+And because every passport check takes roughly the same time, it's more or less fair.
 This is the strategy for PUSH and DEALER: send work loads ahead of time so that there is less travel distance.

-This is a recurring theme with ZeroMQ: the world’s problems are diverse and you can benefit from solving different problems each in the right way.
-The airport isn’t the post office and one size fits no one, really well.
+This is a recurring theme with ZeroMQ: the world's problems are diverse and you can benefit from solving different problems each in the right way.
+The airport isn't the post office and one size fits no one, really well.

-Let’s return to the scenario of a worker (DEALER or REQ) connected to a broker (ROUTER).
+Let's return to the scenario of a worker (DEALER or REQ) connected to a broker (ROUTER).
 The broker has to know when the worker is ready, and keep a list of workers so that it can take the least recently used worker each time.

 The solution is really simple, in fact: workers send a “ready” message when they start, and after they finish each task.
 The broker reads these messages one-by-one.
 Each time it reads a message, it is from the last used worker.
-And because we’re using a ROUTER socket, we get an identity that we can then use to send a task back to the worker.
+And because we're using a ROUTER socket, we get an identity that we can then use to send a task back to the worker.

-It’s a twist on request-reply because the task is sent with the reply, and any response for the task is sent as a new request.
+It's a twist on request-reply because the task is sent with the reply, and any response for the task is sent as a new request.
 The following code examples should make it clearer.

 #### ROUTER Broker and REQ Workers